 INTEGRATED BUSINESS INTELLIGENCE

-BI (Business Intelligence) guides you when making decisions in your company.
-Here you find the most important key figures that facilitate your decision making.
+BI (Business Intelligence) provides guidance when you are making decisions in your company.
+Here you'll find the most important key figures which facilitate your decision making.
 BI is included in the standard version of MONITOR.
-There are 18 views available for the different modules in MONITOR.
-You can also create own views based on the key figures that your organization is interested in.
+There are 18 views available for the different modules within the system.
+You can also create your own views based on the key performance indicators of interest to your organization.

 Two Columns (standard)

-MONITOR-to-MONITOR is a feature used to facilitate the communication between companies using MONITOR.
-When you for example send or receive an order confirmation via e-mail in MONITOR, an XML file is attached that the receiver can use to perform the registration in his/her MONITOR system.
-You import the file by dragging it (using the cursor) directly from the e-mail message to MONITOR where you drop it.
+MONITOR-to-MONITOR is a feature used to facilitate communication between companies using MONITOR.
+For example, when you send or receive an order confirmation via e-mail in MONITOR, an XML file is attached that the recipient can use to carry out registration in his/her MONITOR system.
+You can import the file by dragging it (using the cursor) directly from the e-mail message and dropping it into MONITOR.

 Call to action